Geis Memorial Award

 b.
 Name these files < your last name > letter1 and < your last name > letter2

 A panel of three psychologists will evaluate proposals on the basis of theoretical and methodological soundness, relevance to feminist goals and relevance of future goals to a career that furthers feminist social psychology and research.
-The award recipient will be announced in June, and the award and funding will be presented at the annual APA Convention, Division 35 Awards ceremony.
+The award recipient will be announced by June 30, and the award and funding will be presented at the APA Annual Convention, Div.
+35 Awards ceremony.